vdlp/oc-rssfetcher-plugin/README.md

 ```
 ## Reporting Widgets

 This plugin contains also a **RSS Headlines** widget to show the latest headlines on your Dashboard.
 This widget has three configurable properties: `maxItems`, `title` and `dateFormat`.

 ## Cronjob

 There are many ways to configure a cronjob.
-Here's an basic example of cronjob configuration line:
+Here's a basic example of cronjob configuration line:

 ````
 5/* * * * php path/to/artisan vdlp:fetch-rss >> /dev/null 2>&1